-The developer subsequently revised his development plan to a lower density project consisting of 31 townhomes and approximately 24,000 square foot of first floor retail along South Street after the developer became concerned about the marketing and sale of the residential units.
-This project was referred to as The Promenade in reference to the open common area created above the commercial spaces providing access to the townhome units.
-The townhome units were originally proposed to have two car garage units and individual elevator access to each of the three story townhome units.
-In 2007, the Village formally approved \$2.2 million in financial assistance as reimbursements for TIF qualified costs.
-A tentative increase the financial assistance to \$2.7 million based on certain development enhancements requested by the Village had been discussed but was not formally acted upon or approved by the Village Board.
+Village had been discussed but was not formally approved by the Village Board.
 During this time, the Village acquired additional property that was necessary for the overall project and the development site was cleared of all of the previously existing buildings and structures.
 However, due to economic forces and other issues, this development plan was also abandoned.
 A portion of the property continues to be used as a commuter parking lot in the interim.